itzg/docker-minecraft-server/README.md

 > **NOTE** it is very important to set this with servers exposed to the internet where you want only limited players to join.

 To whitelist players for your Minecraft server, you can:
+- Provide a list of usernames and/or UUIDs separated by commas via the `WHITELIST` environment variable
+  `docker run -d -e WHITELIST=user1,uuid2 ...`
 - Provide the url or path to a whitelist file via `WHITELIST_FILE` environment variable
   `docker run -d -e WHITELIST_FILE=/extra/whitelist.json ...`
-- Provide a list of usernames and/or UUIDs separated by commas via the `WHITELIST` environment variable
-    `docker run -d -e WHITELIST=user1,uuid2 ...`

-To enforce the whitelist and auto-kick players not included in whitelist configuration, set `ENFORCE_WHITELIST=TRUE`. **By default** any user can join your Minecraft server if it's publicly accessible, regardless of your whitelist configuration.
+When either is set, [whitelisting of connecting users](https://minecraft.fandom.com/wiki/Server.properties#white-list) is enabled .
+If managing the list manually, `ENABLE_WHITELIST` can be set to "true" to set the `white-list` property.

 If whitelist configuration already exists, `WHITELIST_FILE` will not be retrieved and any usernames in `WHITELIST` are **added** to the whitelist configuration.
 You can enforce regeneration of the whitelist on each server startup by setting `OVERRIDE_WHITELIST` to "true".
 This will delete the whitelist file before processing whitelist configuration.